jasonamclean/overtime-app/README.md

 - x Email summary to managers for approval
 - x Needs to be documented if employee did not log overtime
 - x Create audit log for each text message
-- Update the end date when an audit log is confirmed.
+- x Update the end date when an audit log is confirmed.
 - Update audit log status when an overtime is rejected.
 - Add a home icon for the homepage
 - Update buttons on employee homepage so they show on mobile.